Reducing the climate vulnerabilities of migrants in Accra

 Overview

 Through the Reducing Climate Vulnerabilities of Migrants project, the Accra Metropolitan Assembly (AMA) aimed to strengthen the resilience of migrant and displaced waste workers by improving livelihoods, access to basic services, and climate adaptation.
+Aligned to the AMA’s Inclusive Climate Action Program, this project sought to generate evidence on migrants’ presence in the city’s informal economy, strengthen this economy’s resilience to the impacts of climate change, and improve working conditions of migrants working in informal waste management.
+To achieve these goals, AMA implemented the following:

 Reported Impact [as of November 2025]